Readable Schedule Types

 Run a Job

-A multi-step DAG with dependencies, outputs piped between steps, and full audit.
-The traditional path.
+A multi-step DAG with dependencies, outputs piped between steps, optional if-task flow control, and full audit.
+The traditional path for any deterministic pipeline — ETL, report generation, scheduled cleanup, end-of-day batch.

 Schedule Ergonomics, Honestly Benchmarked